 Social Anxiety treatment that works

-Social anxiety is the intense emotions around social situations of all kinds.
-These clearly include fearful anticipation.
-However, embarrassment and humiliation fears are at the heart of the anxiety, together with the attendant physical manifestations.
-These include sweating, blushing and stammering and classic panic attack symptoms which add to the self-consciousness around social situations.
+The intense emotions of social anxiety include fearful anticipation of embarrassment and humiliation.
+Then, there are the attendant physical manifestations.
+These include sweating, blushing and stammering and classic panic attack symptoms.
+They serve to exaggerate the self-consciousness around all or most social situations.

 Treating the consequences of Social Anxiety

 This will be important as the chances are high that there is trauma lurking somewhere – that seeded the social awkwardness and avoidance.
 And this seed is often to be found in early life – in bullying at school or loneliness as a teenager or failing to relate properly at college.